How to apply for Polish citizenship?

 What are the Benefits?

-There are huge benefits to having Polish citizenship by descent and a Polish passport, especially if you are a non-EU citizen.
-And those benefits aren’t just for you – they extend to your entire family.
-You can pass Polish/EU Citizenship to your children, grandchildren and beyond.
-Think about it: You will receive all the benefits of a EU citizen.
-Free university for your kids in Europe.
-The right to work, study, retire, reside in any EU country for as long as you want, without any restrictions.
-Affordable health care.
-And much more.
-Here are some of our favorite benefits: Since Poland is a part of the European Union, all Polish citizens are automatically European Union (EU) citizens.
-This means that after you confirm your Polish citizenship, you will receive all the benefits and rights of an EU citizen.
-By obtaining your Polish Citizenship by descent you can live, work, travel, study, buy property and operate businesses in any of the 28 EU countries with no restrictions.
-After you obtain your Polish dual citizenship and Polish passport, eligibility is then passed onto all your children and their descendants!
+There are many benefits to obtaining Polish citizenship by descent and a Polish passport, especially if you are a non-EU citizen.
+And these benefits aren’t just for you—they extend to your entire family.
+You can pass Polish/EU citizenship on to your children, grandchildren, and future generations.
+Think about it: you will receive all the benefits of EU citizenship.
+Your children can study at universities across Europe, often with little or no tuition.
+You will have the right to work, study, retire, and reside in any EU country for as long as you wish, without restrictions.
+You will also have access to affordable healthcare, along with many other advantages.
+Here are some of our favorite benefits: Since Poland is a member of the European Union, all Polish citizens are automatically citizens of the European Union (EU).
+This means that once your Polish citizenship is confirmed, you will enjoy all the rights and benefits of EU citizenship.
+By obtaining Polish citizenship by descent, you can live, work, travel, study, buy property, and operate businesses in any of the EU member states without restrictions.
+Once you obtain Polish dual citizenship and a Polish passport, eligibility can also be passed on to your children and their descendants.

 How can Baltic Migration help me?